sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 ------

 .. [#]
-   Obviously, thit is a highly simplified story.
+   Obviously, this is a highly simplified story.
 All the complexity of real life Bayesian hypothesis testing comes down to how you calculate the likelihood *P*\ (d|h) when the hypothesis *h* is a complex and vague thing.
 I am not going to talk about those